tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 The idea behind running the stack is that you need to unwrap the layers from outside to inside.
 So first we unwrap the `ExceptT` layer, and then unwrap the `State` layer.
 We need to provide a starting state, of course.
-That starting state indicates that no layouts have been seen yet, no tokens have been produced but, we *are* expecting a layout at the start of a file!
+That starting state indicates that no layouts have been seen yet, no tokens have been produced, but we *are* expecting a layout at the start of a file!

 Finally, we'll look at the output result, which will be `(Either LexerError a, LayoutState)`, We don't care about the output itself, only the tokens in the state,